MarkDC95/MarkDC95/README.md

 <p  float= "centre">

 # About me:
-I'm Mark Damien Chinnasamy, I am a recent Electronic Engineering graduate and I'm  currently exploring careers in Software developement and embedded systems engineering.
+I'm Mark Damien Chinnasamy, I am a recent Electronic Engineering graduate and I'm  currently exploring careers in Software development and embedded systems engineering.
 I enjoy learning about hardware and microcontrollers as well integreting them into practical software applications.
 <p/>